AstroJacobLi/astrojacobli.github.io/_posts/2019-07-02-ReviewNotes.md

 where $$q$$ is the axis ratio $$b/a$$, and $$ (1-q^2) / (1+q^2) = e$$ is the ellipticity of the ellipse.
 Thus
 \\[\widetilde{e} = e_1 + i e_2 = e(\cos 2\theta + i\sin 2\theta).\\]
 Hence we have many combinations to express the shape (ellipticity and position angle) and size: $$(\theta, e)$$, $$(e_1, e_2)$$, etc.
 - Higher order moments tell us the distortion and anisotropy of the image.
 Using higher order moments, we can estimate the PSF structure and how well does the PSF model behave.
+- For shape measurements based on moments, see [this paper](http://breckon.eu/toby/teaching/dip/opencv/SimpleImageAnalysisbyMoments.pdf).

 ### From Images to Catalogs
 The signal of weak lensing is so weak that can be easily covered by all kinds of systematics.
 What observers need to do is to minimize these systematics.